meenadeviimuralikumar/mdmk/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle.
-My research focuses on studying i) how  UX and design practitioners, work with Artifical Intelligence and ii) collaborative and organizational aspects of AI application development.
+I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle. \ My research focuses on how  UX and design practitioners work with Artifical Intelligence (AI) as well as studying collaborative and organizational aspects of developing AI models.
 I conduct empirical investigations and utilize design research methods (prototyping, design probes) to better understand and support work practices of AI design and development.
 {style="text-align: left;"}